opentoonz/opentoonz_docs/source/creating_cutout_animation.rst

     1. Place each section, that can be a drawing or an animated level, of your character in a different column.

-    2. Use the Skeleton tool ( |Toonz71_329| ) to link each section to the other and set the related pivot points.
+    2. Use the Skeleton tool (|skeleton|) to link each section to the other and set the related pivot points.

     3. Create key positions for each section at different frames to animate the cutout character.